Kesthecat/bootcamp-final-project-ParksRoadTripPlanner/README.md

 <p>-moment.js (https://momentjs.com/)</p>

 <h2>Author</h2>
-I was an occupational therapist for 8 years before deciding to do a career switch into tech by completing the Web Development Full-Stack Concordia Bootcamp.
-I went from 0 coding knowledge to creating a whole web app in 2 weeks after 12 intense weeks of learning.
+I'm a full stack web developer with a background in occupational therapist.
+I went from 0 coding knowledge to creating a whole web app in 2 weeks after 12 intense weeks of learning with Concordia Bootcamps.
 I plan on advincing my programming skills with learning TypeScript and SQL on the short term.
 I'm currently looking for my first opportunity to work as a frontend developer.
 Due to my background in therapy that was focused on enabling people to accomplish their desired taks in an independent and safe manner, it is a second nature for me to ensure that all products provide great usability with minimal to no pain points.

 <h2>Contribution</h2>
 Specials thanks to the intructors at Concordia Bootcamp for their help as well as my husband who provided after class hour assistance.